 But he wasn’t located in the region allowed to make Stilton, and he wanted to make unpasteurised cheese (which Stilton isn’t), so he knew his cheese would never be ‘Stilton’.
-But the Stilton recipe was a good starting point for him.
-Using a 1919 Practical Cheese-making book, he took the recipe for Stilton and proceeded from there.
-Over the next four years Young Buck would steadily evolve from that original recipe to being something very different, with a nod to Stilton, but with its own character and depth.
+But looking at Stilton was a good starting point for him.
+Using a 1919 Practical Cheese-making book, he took their method for this cheese and proceeded from there.
+Over the next four years Young Buck would steadily evolve from that original recipe to being something very different, with a nod to the famous British blue cheeses, but with its own character and depth.

 And here we were, ready to spend the day helping Mike to make that very fine cheese.

 After an hour of waiting for the curd to set, it is cut and stirred before being left to settle.
 A few hours later it is drained and hand-ladled onto a draining table.
-This hand-ladling used to be practised at all the Stilton dairies, but now only Colston Bassett, Stichelton and some ‘speciality’ batches of Cropwell Bishop are made this way.
+This hand-ladling used to be practised at all the blue cheese makers, but now only Colston Bassett Stilton, Stichelton and some ‘speciality’ batches of Cropwell Bishop Stilton are made this way.
 Ladling by hand treats the curd more gently, and gives a better cut, drainage and texture.
 But it is very labour intensive.

 The ladled curd is left to drain overnight.
 Next morning the drained curd is cut into blocks and then milled by hand – each block is ‘squidged’ before being salted and put into hoops.
 Other cheese-makers have automated this step, but with Young Buck’s curd being so much softer, Mike has not.

-In the hoops the curds pack down together, then are moved to a ‘hastening room’ to encourage the yeasty rind to grow (the glossy ruby-red coat we associate with the best Stilton).
+In the hoops the curds pack down together, then are moved to a ‘hastening room’ to encourage the yeasty rind to grow (the glossy ruby-red coat we associate with this style of cheese).
 The next part of production is the renowned ‘rubbing up’, where the rind is smoothed over to prevent blue getting in too early, then transferred to the ‘boozy’ room to develop.
 It is pierced at 6-8 weeks to allow the blue to form inside.
 Mike pierces each and every cheese 250 times … using a home kebab skewer he adapted.